iron-io/docs/mq/reference/queue_alerts/index.md

 * **trigger** - required.
 It will be used to calculate actual values of queue size when alert must be triggered.
 See **type** field description.
 Trigger must be integer value greater than 0.
 * **queue** - required.
 Name of queue which will be used to post alert messages.
-* **delay** - optional.
+* **buffer** - optional.
 Number of seconds between alerts.
 If alert must be triggered but delay is still active, alert will be omitted.
-Delay must be integer value greater than or equal to 0.
+Buffer must be integer value greater than or equal to 0.

 ##### Delete Alerts Endpoints